 Bear X speed-rated the Saga 405 at 405 feet per second with a draw weight of about 210 pounds.
 This is an incredibly fast and powerful crossbow at such a cheap price.

 Included with this package are three 20-inch carbon bolts with field points.
 These arrows from Bear X feature basic half-moon nocks and they have a total weight of about 370-grains.
 It has a 270-grain shaft and a 100-grain field tip.

-Unfortunately, the Bear X Saga 405 isn’t narrow enough for the special TrueX arrows from Bear X. These TrueX arrows come with TrueX Nock Technology but to be able to shoot them Bear X only recommends to use these arrows with their Bear X crossbows that come in at under 12-inches wide when cocked.
+Unfortunately, the Bear X Saga 405 isn’t narrow enough for the special TrueX arrows from Bear X. These TrueX arrows come with TrueX Nock Technology but to be able to shoot them Bear X only recommends using these arrows with their Bear X crossbows that come in at under 12-inches wide when cocked.

 Also included is a 4-Arrow Lever Lock quiver.
 By switching the lever, you can easily attach and detach the quiver to this crossbow.

-Mounted on the Bear X Saga 405 is a non-illuminated 4x32 scope with multi cross-hair reticle with functioning eye piece.
+Mounted on the Bear X Saga 405 is a non-illuminated 4×32 scope with a multi cross-hair reticle with functioning eye piece.
 It has a clear image and does its job.
-At this price-level you can’t ask for more, you can however upgrade the scope later.
+At this price level you can’t ask for more, you can however upgrade the scope later.

 Bear offers the Bear X Archery Speed Scope for crossbows from 205 to 430 feet per second and you should be able to hit targets at up to 100-yards!

 Bear X offers a basic T-handle cocking rope for the Bear X Saga 405.
 As with most rope-cockers, it reduces the draw-weight by about 50% and you’ll definitely need it!
 Cocking a crossbow with a draw-weight of 210 pounds can be quite difficult, but by using the right technique it should still be very doable.

 Bear X does not make any crank-cocking devices and therefore it is not compatible with a crank-cocking device.